-Is an exposed aggregate concrete driveway more expensive than a standard concrete driveway? | Yes | 90% | No | 4% | Not sure | 4% | | | Question: Is an exposed aggregate concrete driveway more expensive than a standard concrete driveway?
-Top Answer (90% of 44 votes): Yes.
+Is an exposed aggregate concrete driveway more expensive than a standard concrete driveway? | Yes | 90% | No | 3% | Not sure | 5% | | | Question: Is an exposed aggregate concrete driveway more expensive than a standard concrete driveway?
+Top Answer (90% of 53 votes): Yes.

-Answer: Yes Explanation: Its more work | Tbconcrete | Answer: Yes Explanation: ho yes you need to really know that you are doing when is a exposed aggregate concrete | RAMOS CONCRETE CONSTRUCTION | Answer: Yes Explanation: Exposed aggregate is more expensive than standard aggregate because it requires more material expense and labor expense.
+Answer: Yes Explanation: Exposed aggregate is more expensive because there are so many extra steps and cost to do it. | Solid Solutions Concrete LLC | Answer: Yes Explanation: More labor | Capristo concrete | Answer: Yes Explanation: It is considered to be like stamped concrete, because there are more steps involved than a regular driveway | D&L Concrete LLC | | ProMatcher | Answer: Yes Explanation: ho yes you need to really know that you are doing when is a exposed aggregate concrete | RAMOS CONCRETE CONSTRUCTION | Answer: Yes Explanation: Exposed aggregate is more expensive than standard aggregate because it requires more material expense and labor expense.
 Exposed aggregate, although sometimes done using the "broadcast" method of aggregate embedment, is best done with concrete utilizing pea gravel as an aggregate component rather than other, more economical chipped or crushed aggregate.
 Additionally, it is best done using an application specific evaporation retarder applied topically in the closing stages of the finishing process.
 Following the finishing process, an additional crew trip to the site is required after the concrete has set and cured, to rinse off the retarder and surface mortar to expose the aggregate, thereby leaving the desired surface finish.
-These additional steps and components comprise the additional cost. | Maven Group LLC | | ProMatcher | Answer: Yes Explanation: Yes, there are different materials and labor involved. | QUALITY CONTRACTORS | Answer: Yes Explanation: A standard poured driveway with no colorings, stains or aggregates can be as low as $4 per square foot in some cases.
+These additional steps and components comprise the additional cost. | Maven Group LLC | Answer: Yes Explanation: Its mix is batched with decorative stone because of its exposure and the process and additional work required to establish the finish. | BAT Concrete llc | | ProMatcher | Answer: Yes Explanation: A standard poured driveway with no colorings, stains or aggregates can be as low as $4 per square foot in some cases.
 However, adding in an aggregate and then going through the effort of exposing it can add a substantial amount to that cost.
 While some DIY-savvy homeowners might feel capable of pouring a standard concrete driveway on their own, exposing the aggregate is a much tougher process that will almost certainly necessitate professional assistance.
 After the concrete is poured, the aggregate exposed and the driveway has been cured, it will need to be sealed in order to bring out its shine.
-Then, every three to five years the driveway will need another seal in order to look its best and be protected against extremely hot or cold temperatures. | Colorado Concrete | Answer: Yes Explanation: Yes materials and labor will be higher. | Concrete services | | ProMatcher | Answer: Yes Explanation: Yes but not my much it takes more work. | A to Z Fence and Concrete | Answer: Yes Explanation: Extra steps involved | DIRTCO CONSTRUCTION | Answer: Yes Explanation: chmicals and exta cleaning and special sealing required | LPG,LLC | | ProMatcher | Answer: Yes Explanation: But just by a little bit. | Southern Quality Concrete |
+Then, every three to five years the driveway will need another seal in order to look its best and be protected against extremely hot or cold temperatures. | Colorado Concrete | Answer: Yes Explanation: Yes materials and labor will be higher. | Concrete services | Answer: Yes Explanation: Yes, more labor intensive to pull aggregate to the surface. | BellPro Construction LLC | | ProMatcher | Answer: Yes Explanation: Extra steps involved | DIRTCO CONSTRUCTION | Answer: Yes Explanation: chmicals and exta cleaning and special sealing required | LPG,LLC | Answer: Yes Explanation: The mix design is more costly.
+The retarded that will be needed.
+And sealer.
+Also there is more steps and if is more labor intensified | h and h company | | ProMatcher |

 |